NeilSachdeva/RoboGAN/README.md

 # Using Conditional Generative Adversarial Networks to Reduce the Effects of Latency in Robotic Telesurgery

-This work was coded by [Neil Sachdeva](https://www.linkedin.com/in/neil-sachdeva-221393177) with the help of the Machine Perception and cognitive Robotics Lab and is currently under review by Internationall Conference on Omni-layer INtelligent Systems (July 2020).
+This work was coded by [Neil Sachdeva](https://www.linkedin.com/in/neil-sachdeva-221393177) with the help of the Machine Perception and Cognitive Robotics Lab and is currently under review by Internationall Conference on Omni-layer INtelligent Systems (July 2020).

-We've uploaded the pre-print paper, working code, and trained models for open-scource use.
+The pre-print paper, working code, and trained models have all been uploaded for open-source use.

 Original models can be found at https://phillipi.github.io/pix2pix/ and the dataset at https://endovissub-instrument.grand-challenge.org/Data/.